partim/random-travel-docs/interrail/reservations.md

   Thus, you need to book every train separately.
 Cross border services are not available.
-* [Czech railways ČD](https://www.cd.cz/) at a cost of 73 CZK per person and train (about 3 euros).
+* [Czech railways ČD](https://www.cd.cz/) at a cost of 73 CZK per person and train (about 3 euros) for IC and TLK trains.
+They cannot sell reservations for EIP trains.
 You need an account.
 Cross-border services into Czechia are also available.
 Cross-border services into Germany are not.
+* [Trainplanet](https://trainplanet.com/) sells reservations for all trains, including cross border services into Czechia and Germany.
+IC and TLK services cost 5 euros, EIP services 11 euros.
+Don’t forget to switch the currency to euros!
+You need a pass cover number.
 * [Interrail](https://www.interrail.eu/en/book-reservations#/) but
   only as paper tickets with a lead time of 6 days.